dfpc-coe/node-CoT/README.md

 ## About

-`node-tak` converts between TAK message protocols and a Javascript object/JSON format.
+`node-cot` converts between TAK message protocols and a Javascript object/JSON format.
-It also can bidirectionally convert CoT messages into a GeoJSON format
+It also can bidirectionally convert CoT messages into [GeoJSON](https://geojson.org/)

 ## Installation